arnabry11/iterable-dot-com-integration/README.md

 # Iterable Integration

 A project for demonstrating integration of [iterable.com](https://api.iterable.com/api/docs).
 This is a very project which lets users sign_in/sign_up and subscribe themselves to some ongoing events.
-After that they will receive notifications for some of the events.
+After that they will receive notifications for some of the events every 10 seconds(configurable in lib/puma/plugin).

 # Development